connorvalentine/deep-music-visualizer/README.md

 ```

 ### --resolution: GAN resolution
+ NOTE M1 chips are not recognized by pytorch as GPUs yet.
+Devs claim early/mid 2022 release for M1 GPU support

 If you are running on a CPU (if you're not sure, you are on a CPU), you might want to use a lower resolution or else the code will take a very long time to run.
 At 512X512, it will take ~7 HOURS to generate 1 minute of video on a standard desktop computer (assuming all other parameters are default).
 At 128x128, it would take ~25 minutes.
 To speed up runtime, you can decrease the resolution or increase the [frame_length](#Frame_length).
 To dramatically speed up runtime and generate higher quality videos, use a resolution of 512 on a [GPU on a google cloud virtual machine](https://cloud.google.com/deep-learning-vm/docs/cloud-marketplace).